lucky20511/Software-Development-Technology/data-models.md

 ![](https://docs.datastax.com/en/cql/3.1/cql/images/select_desc.png)

 Cassandra stores an entire row of data on a node by partition key.
 If you have too much data in a partition and want to spread the data over multiple nodes, use a [composite partition key](https://docs.datastax.com/en/cql/3.1/cql/cql_reference/refCompositePk.html).

+# unbalanced Cassandra Cluster

+Data can also end up unevenly distributed if your data model is not designed for your data profile.
+You must have a good understanding of your domain and your data model must be fit for your domain.
+In Cassandra, your partition key is responsible for your distributing data across a cluster and must be carefully chosen.

 ## Illustration {#key-partition-key}